tytydraco/yessleep/out/Eight_Billion.md

 He asked, a twinkle of devilish delight dancing in his eyes.
 I fumbled for my phone, eager for a dose of Elijah’s promised comedy, only to find the video was no longer available with unsurprising speed.

 “Man, it was comedy gold!
-Imagine Thanos, asscheeks and all, telling the most offensive Holocaust joke.
+Imagine Thanos, asscheeks and all, telling the most offensive shit.
 Legendary stuff”

-Elijah chuckled heartily, his laughter echoing around the room, amplified by his own creative narrative.
+Elijah chuckled heartily, his laughter echoing around the room.

 “Sure sounds like it”